Summer Public Service Fellowships

 Summer Success is on April 7, 2017, at 12 p.m.
 Register via Symplicity.

 Only after you have 1.) attended the Law Library’s Bridge the Gap Program; 2.) attended Think Like a Professional: Summer Success in the Public Sector; and 3.) secured summer 2017 employment, complete and submit a Fellowship Application.
-The following documents should be uploaded into Symplicity under the posting 2017 Summer Public Service Fellowship Application:
+The following documents should be uploaded into Symplicity under the posting 2017 Summer Public Service Fellowship Application (First Requestor):

 - your resume;